OPCFoundation/UA-IIoT-StarterKit/docs/publishing/README.md

-﻿## OPC UA IoT Toolkit – Publishing
+﻿## OPC UA IoT Starter Kit – Publishing
 ### Overview
-This document describes how to publish data with the agent.
+This page describes how to publish data with the agent.

 The command line parameters are:
 ```